4deeptech/AkkaESSample/README.md

 This makes use of the Akka.Net EventStore [persistence code](https://github.com/4deeptech/Akka.Persistence.EventStore).

-There is a [blog article](http://www.4deeptech.com/blog) being writtn that goes over the main points of interest.
+There is a [blog article](http://www.4deeptech.com/blog) being written that goes over the main points of interest.